55 pointsby tbrannana month ago12 comments

 E.g., I'm building a statistical product where the seed data needs to be 1M rows; performance differences between implementations start to matter.

-• tbrannan2 days ago
+• tbrannana month ago

 Thanks!
 At 1M rows, I think a few things matter: